 Having picture galleries, social media plug-ins, your story, etc. are still terrific elements, just be sure they don’t create distractions or barriers between your visitors and the information they’re seeking.

 If you don’t yet have an online ordering platform or 3rd Party plug in, NOW is the time to prioritize.
-Covid-19 has skewed the data (as pandemics do) but pre-sheltering in place shows that 60% of consumers order delivery or takeout at least once a week, spend at least $50, and 70% state a strong preference towards ordering directly from a restaurant instead of through a 3rd party.
+Covid-19 has skewed the data (as pandemics do) but pre Covid data shows that 60% of consumers order delivery or takeout at least once a week, spend at least $50, and 70% state a strong preference towards ordering directly from a restaurant instead of through a 3rd party.

 There are a lot of good options out there, choose a service that integrates with your POS.
 You can narrow your search by looking into your POS’s website to see what your options are.
 If you find they don’t exist or are too limited… that’s alarming; may time to look for a new POS.